denten-books/plain-text/0-intro.md

 to be.
-I propose we begin with this obvious sense of difference between paper and digital text: where print is governed by law from without, think for example of the Obscene Publication Acts in Victorian England, digital text is governed by code, capable of executing its edicts from within.
+I propose we begin with this obvious sense of difference between paper and digital text: where print is governed by law from without, think for example of the Obscene Publication Acts in Victorian England, digital text is governed by code, capable of executing its edicts from within [@mccalman_unrespectable_1984; @roberts_morals_1985].
 In this way governance intertwines with text to become an organ in the same unified corpus.

 Changing material conditions of textual transmission push against familiar ideas of literary criticism.
 For example, the easy reproduction of digital text weakens the material basis for authorship attribution.
 Text that is easy to copy is easy to cite and plagiarize.
-The weakening of the authorship function makes certain ways of talking about things like "authorial intent" and "fidelity to the original" difficult to sustain.
-The emergence of community based writing initiatives like Wikipedia and automated narrative generating machines like spam bots further erode notions of authorship based on individual genius.
-That is not say that the author is dead; authors continue to live and to collect royalties.[^ln-dead] Autopoiesis---the idea of literature writing itself or discourse speaking itself---cannot displace the institution of authorship.[^ln-varela] It merely makes the flows of creation, poiesis, less apparent.
+The weakening of the authorship function makes certain ways of talking about ideas like "authorial intent" and "fidelity to the original" difficult to sustain.
+The emergence of community based writing initiatives like Wikipedia and narrative generating machines that write spam and summarize news automatically further erode notions of authorship based on individual genius.
+The author is not dead; authors continue to live and to collect royalties.[^ln-dead] Autopoiesis---a theoretical model of literature writing itself or discourse speaking itself---does not displace the social institution of authorship.[^ln-varela] It merely makes the flows of poiesis less apparent.
 A discipline of close attention to the minute particulars of encoding, transmission, storage, and the decoding of text ultimately reclaims a measure of intent and therefore responsibility for creation.
-This may seem strange at first: to recover the subject in the physical minutiae of the textual-technological encounter.
-Yet the point of contact between human, text, and device is significant precisely because it is here, in the liminal zone of semiotic exchange, where the subject disappears into the machine and where the machine steps forth, an animated and seemingly intelligent actor.
+The algorithmically derived advertisement (spam) nevertheless stems from specific economic interests, to take a pedestrian example.
+Another goal of computational poetics is also to trace the flows of agency through the long sequence of authorial delegation.
+The author's responsibility passes from the issuing agency to its instrument.
+The spammer writes code to spam on his behalf, yet he is still at fault.
+Under many circumstances I may not care to speak in this way: it seems ridiculous, for example, to find Tolstoy "at fault" for his *War and Peace*.
+At the same time, the work *is his*.
+Under differing circumstances we must hold the author accountable, as when unsolicited advertisement clutters the airways at the expense of other forms of speech.
+This may seem strange at first: to recover the subject in the physical minutiae of the encounter between text and machine.
+The point of contact between human, text, and device is significant precisely because it is here, in the liminal zone of semiotic exchange, where the subject disappears into the machine and where the machine steps forth, an animated and seemingly intelligent actor.

 Extant models of literary transmission assume movement through passive and immutable media.
 Paper constitutes the document of record, which, once